ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * If a fatal error is encountered while processing an HTTP request, the HTTP server responds with an HTTP error status as described in {{errors}}.

-* If a fatal error is encountered while processing an HTTP request, the HTTP client...
+* If a fatal error is encountered while processing an HTTP response, the HTTP client...
 [TODO: Figure out what behavior is called for here.
 An HTTP request should be sent that conveys the error.]